th507/EventList/README.md

 ### Unlistening an event

 This is equivalent to `removeEventListener`.
-This method just merely stops processing delegates, but does not remove actual delegates, `foo.click` still holds all delegates information
+This method just merely stops processing delegates, but does not remove actual delegates, `foo.click` still holds all delegates information.

 	foo.unlisten("click")

 or